 Our family strives to grow the healthiest fruit possible for your family to enjoy.
 We follow a strict Integrated Pest Management (IPM) system, IPM is an environmentally friendly, common sense approach for controlling pests.
 All materials used are biodegradable, both synthetic & organic materials and are used as last step of IPM.

 Preserving and enhancing the health of the soil is key for sustainable farming.
 Retaining and improving natural healthy soil is key to for maintaining healthy fruit trees and plants.
 The soil is alive and needs the proper amount of organic matter.
 Organic matter represents a small portion of the soil but is the most important dominates the whole health of the plant.
 The organic matter is where the beneficial microbes are abundant.
 Many minerals are already in the soil but not in a form that the plants are able to access.
 Enhancing the natural process of the soil will increase microbial actions converting the organic nitrogen & organic phosphorus into a form that the plant will utilize.
 Healthy soil will increase the amount of nutrients readily available and will result in an improved soil tilth.
 Soil, tissue and fruit samples are conducted throughout the year to monitor the 17 essential nutrients required for plant growth.

 We use NO petroleum based granular synthetic fertilizer.
 Petroleum based granular synthetic fertilizer can harm the organic matter.

-We use NO systemic herbicides on our farm.
-The use of such materials like “Round Up” was discontinued several years ago over the concerns of our soil health.
+We use NO herbicides on our fruit crops.
+The use of such materials like “Round Up” was discontinued many years ago over the concerns of our soil health.